Fairfax County Park Authority

 1. Search Flow & Usability

-Language clarity: Filter titles can be simplified (“Category of Activity” and “Starting On or After” can be optimized).
+Language clarity: Filter titles like “Category of Activity” and “Starting On or After” use system-oriented terms.
+Simplify to user-friendly, natural phrasing.

-“Month” overlaps with “Starting On or After” filter.
+Redundancy: “Month” and “Starting On or After” overlap in meaning, creating confusion.

-Accessibility: Drop downs and search fields don’t appear to have clear programmatic labels.
-A screen reader would likely cause issues for users with visual, cognitive, or motor disabilities.
+Accessibility: Dropdowns and search fields lack clear programmatic labels.
+This may cause issues for users with screen readers, motor disabilities, or cognitive limitations.

 2. Visual & Information Hierarchy

-Page layout: The filter form takes up the whole screen, pushing results below the fold.
+Page layout: The filter form occupies the entire screen, pushing results below the fold.
+This buries core content and disrupts the visual hierarchy.

 3. Search Results Card

-Language clarity: Table titles can be simplified to provide clarity.
+Language clarity: Table titles can be simplified for clarity and scannability.

-Displaying non-essential information: “Session” column can include duplicative information or activity codes which are irrelevant to users.
+Non-essential information: The “Session” column duplicates information and includes activity codes that are irrelevant to most users.
+This increases noise and reduces clarity.

 Performed a competitor analysis comparing the Fairfax County Park Authority registration page to the YMCA, Reston Community Center, and DC Public Library.
 The review highlighted how competitors offer more intuitive browsing and streamlined filtering, setting higher expectations for users.
 These insights informed my redesign by showing where FCPA lags—particularly in search usability, visual hierarchy, and accessibility—and where opportunities exist to bring the experience closer to modern standards.